ATOMScience-org/AMPL/README.md

 ### Create conda environment with Miniconda3

 #### 1. Create a conda env with Python 3.9.12 and activate it
-Your conda env will need at least 12Gb space.
+Your conda env will need 2.8Gb space.

 ```bash
 conda create -n atomsci-env python=3.9.12